Executive Committee of Council

 The central focus of Professor Renfree’s research is to understand the control of reproduction and development in mammals.
-We study a wide range of mammals, from wallabies to women, but I have special interests in the Australian mammalian fauna, particularly marsupials and monotremes and the evolution of reproduction.
-Reproductive projects funded by the ARC we are currently conducting are on physiology and endocrinology of parturition, the uterine, hormonal and metabolic control of embryonic diapause, embryo culture, the lactational and seasonal control of breeding and biology of germ cells.
-We have a large NHMRC funded program on the developmental biology of sexual differentiation in marsupials and the genes and hormones that control male and female development.
-We also have an ARC and ARC SPIRT supported program on conservation and fertility control of macropodid marsupials.
+Professor Renfree studies a wide range of mammals, from wallabies to women, but she has special interests in the Australian mammalian fauna, particularly marsupials and monotremes and the evolution of reproduction.
+Reproductive projects funded by the ARC currently being conducted are on physiology and endocrinology of parturition, the uterine, hormonal and metabolic control of embryonic diapause, embryo culture, the lactational and seasonal control of breeding and biology of germ cells.
+Professor Renfree has a large NHMRC funded program on the developmental biology of sexual differentiation in marsupials and the genes and hormones that control male and female development.
+She also has an ARC and ARC SPIRT supported program on conservation and fertility control of macropodid marsupials.

 Professor Jenny Graves FAA